intel/parameter-framework/tools/xmlGenerator/README.md

 I.e. One criterion by line, starting by its kind, then its name, followed by a semicolon and then all possible values separated by spaces.

-### hostDomainGenerator.sh

-**This script is now deprecated and replaced by domainGenerator.py (see above).**

-It prints the resulting XML on the standard output.
-Its syntax is:

-    hostDomainGenerator.sh [--validate] <top-level configuration file> <criteria file> <EDD files...>

-See domainGenerator.py above for the explanation of the arguments.

 #### How it works
 TODO